 To mitigate the Group's imbalance in its CPI-indexed assets and liabilities, the Issuer offers non-CPI-indexed loans and CPI-indexed deposits.
-CPI indexation risk is managed centrally within the Issuer by the Treasury of the Issuer, and is monitored by the Market Risk Department.
+CPI indexation risk is managed centrally by the Treasury of the Issuer and is monitored by the Market Risk Department.